lisushka/secure-ec2/Part1/README.md

     ![ACL settings](images/8-aclsettings.png)

 1. Get your Internet connection's public IP address (`!ip` in Google will give it to you), and then replace `0.0.0.0/0` in the Source with `your.ip.address.digits/32`.
-Then, do the same for the outbound rules.
 This means that only people with your public IP address can access instances inside the network ACL.

     ![ACL rules](images/9-lockdown.png)